bzg/woof/resources/md/howto.md

 Users receive a mail notification when they triggers a Woof! report.

-You can turn control notifications by writing to the Woof! mailbox with this command at the beginning of a line:
+Every user can turn notifications on or off by writing to the Woof! mailbox with this command at the beginning of a line:

 -   `Notifications: false` : To turn notifications off
 -   `Notifications: true` : To turn notifications on